open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-This field maps to the same `AwardCriterion` objects as created for BT-539-LotsGroup, BT-540-LotsGroup, BT-541-LotsGroup, BT-5421-LotsGroup, BT-5423-LotsGroup and BT-734-LotsGroup and to the same `AwardCriterionNumber` objects as created for BT-541-LotsGroup, BT-5421-LotsGroup and BT-5423-LotsGroup.
+This field maps to the same `AwardCriterion` objects as created for BT-539-LotsGroup, BT-540-LotsGroup, BT-541-LotsGroup, BT-5421-LotsGroup, BT-5423-LotsGroup and BT-734-LotsGroup and to the same `CriterionNumber` objects as created for BT-541-LotsGroup, BT-5421-LotsGroup and BT-5423-LotsGroup.

 [Get the lot group for the ProcurementProjectLot](operations.md#get-the-lot-group-for-a-procurementprojectlot).

 For each `cac:SubordinateAwardingCriterion`, add or update a corresponding `AwardCriterion` in the lot group's `.awardCriteria.criteria` array.

-For each `efac:AwardCriterionParameter`, add or update a corresponding `AwardCriterionNumber` in the award criterion's `.numbers` array and map the code to the award criterion number's `.fixed` according to the [number fixed mapping table](codelists/number-fixed).
+For each `efac:AwardCriterionParameter`, add or update a corresponding `CriterionNumber` in the award criterion's `.numbers` array and map the code to the award criterion number's `.fixed` according to the [number fixed mapping table](codelists/number-fixed).

 ```xml
 <efac:AwardCriterionParameter>